Deng Xiaolan: Death

 On March 19, 2022, Deng Xiaolan suffered a cerebral thrombosis and fell while being interviewed in Malan Village.
 After thrombolysis at Fuping County Hospital, she was rushed to Beijing Tiantan Hospital, but she eventually died at 23:48 on the 21st at the age of 79.

 Legacy

 Due to the COVID-19 pandemic, the CCP Fuping County Committee and Deng Xiaolan's family decided not to hold a funeral ceremony.
 Deng Xiaolan's ashes were buried in Malan Village.
-The CCP Baoding Municipal Committee Propaganda Department and others awarded Deng Xiaolan the title of "Baoding City's Most Beautiful Teacher" and recommended her to the Hebei Provincial Department of Education as the country's most beautiful teacher.
+The CCP Baoding Municipal Committee Publicity Department and others awarded Deng Xiaolan the title of "Baoding City's Most Beautiful Teacher" and recommended her to the Hebei Provincial Department of Education as the country's most beautiful teacher.

 On April 8, 2022, the CCP Central Committee and the State Council of the People's Republic of China posthumously awarded Deng Xiaolan the title of "Individual with Outstanding Contribution to the Beijing Winter Olympics and Paralympics", making her the only person to be posthumously awarded this award.
 On March 4, 2023, Deng Xiaolan was selected as one of the 2022 China's Most Touching Persons of the Year.